Gold872/Super-Mario-Bros/README.md

 g++ -O1 -I"src/*" -I"res/*" -I"include/*" -L"<SDL2 Location>" -L"<SDL2_image Location>" -L"<SDL2_TTF Location>" -lSDL2main -lSDL2 -lSDL2_image -lSDL2_ttf
 ```

+The [bin/](bin/) directory contains a precompiled executable if you do not want to go through the installation and compiling process

 ## How it Works

 ### The Entities